 What is a savings bond?

-A U.S. savings bond is issued by the U.S. Department of the Treasury and is a debt security.
-Bonds are issued to help to finance the borrowing needs of the government.
+A U.S. savings bond is a debt security issued by the U.S. Department of the Treasury — or in layman’s terms, it’s a loan to Uncle Sam.

-Series EE U.S. savings bonds are also known as "patriot bonds."
-You purchase these savings bonds at their face value.
-For example, if you want to buy a $50 EE savings bond, you will pay $50 for it.
+Series EE U.S. savings bonds are also known as "patriot bonds," and you purchase them at face value.
+That means if you want to buy a $50 EE savings bond, you pay $50 for it.

-Series EE bonds that were issued from May 2005 onward earn a fixed interest rate for up to 30 years.
-Older EE bonds purchased prior to May 2005 pay a variable rate of interest that is updated every six months.
+Series EE bonds issued from May 2005 onward earn a fixed interest rate for up to 30 years.
+Older EE bonds purchased before May 2005 pay a variable interest rate that updates every six months in May and November.

-The interest you earn on your Series EE bonds accumulates and adds to the face value of the bond.
-When you redeem EE savings bonds, you will receive the full face value, with the earned interest piled on top.
+The interest you earn on your Series EE bond compounds semi-annually, adding to its face value.
+When you redeem EE savings bonds, you receive the full face value plus your interest on top.

-Series I U.S. savings bonds provide protection from inflation, which is what the "I" stands for.
+Series I U.S. savings bonds protect from inflation, which is what the "I" stands for.
 Your returns include both a fixed rate of interest plus additional earnings based on the inflation rate.

-Like Series EE bonds, Series I bonds are purchased at their face value and will earn interest for up to 30 years, so they're designed to be a longer-term investment.
-In a single calendar year, you are limited to buying a maximum of $10,000 in I bonds.
+Like Series EE bonds, you purchase Series I bonds at their face value and earn semi-annually compounding interest for up to 30 years.

 Series HH U.S. savings bonds were discontinued in 2004, which means they're no longer available for purchase.
 But if you have Series HH bonds, you can still redeem them.

-Any Series HH savings bonds that have not matured will continue to earn interest at an annual rate of 1.5%, and the interest is paid every six months via direct deposit to your bank account.
+Any Series HH savings bonds that haven’t matured will continue to earn interest at an annual rate of 1.5%, with interest paid out every six months via direct deposit to your bank account.
 HH bonds mature in 20 years.

 In addition to diversifying your portfolio, savings bonds can also supplement your retirement savings.
 With Series EE bonds and I bonds, you can invest up to $10,000 in each type per year, which means heaps more tax-deferred savings beyond the contribution limits of your IRA or 401(k).

-There's one big thing to consider with savings bonds: They are illiquid, meaning the money you invest is not immediately available if you need it.
+That said, there is one big thing to consider with savings bonds — they are temporarily illiquid, meaning the money you invest isn’t immediately available if you need it.

-Savings bonds are more for stable, long-term savings than for an unexpected emergency.
+Savings bonds are more for stable, long-term savings than for unexpected emergencies.
 You should already have an emergency savings fund built up, ideally in a high-yield savings account.

-When you have a lump sum of money that you would like to invest for a longer period of time, savings bonds can be an option for avoiding the risks associated with the stock market.
+When you have a lump sum of money that you would like to invest for a longer period, savings bonds can help balance out the risks associated with the stock market.
 But due to the lower returns, it’s generally not a good idea to put all your eggs in the savings bond basket.

 How do savings bonds work?

-You can purchase savings bonds electronically on the U.S. Treasury Department's TreasuryDirect.gov website.
-You purchase the bonds at their face value and receive a guarantee that you will be paid interest until the bonds mature.
+You can purchase savings bonds online through the U.S. Treasury Department's TreasuryDirect.gov website.
+Buying bonds at their face value guarantees that you will be paid interest until the bonds mature.

-Your savings bonds earn interest at the fixed rate established in the year they were purchased.
-The current annual interest rate for new EE bonds is 0.10%.
+Your savings bonds earn interest at the fixed rate set in the year you purchased them.

-To learn how much a savings bond is worth, you'll need to know the date of purchase, the series and the denomination into the Treasury's savings bond calculator.
+To check how much a savings bond is worth, enter the date of purchase, the series and the denomination into the Treasury's savings bond calculator.

 How to cash in savings bonds

-To redeem electronic EE bonds or I bonds, you simply log into your Treasury Direct account and follow the instructions.
-The money will be deposited electronically in your checking account or savings account within a couple of business days.
+To redeem electronic EE bonds or I bonds, simply log into your Treasury Direct account and follow the instructions.
+The money will be deposited electronically into your checking account or savings account within a couple of business days.

-Paper EE and I bonds can be cashed in at most financial institutions.
+You can cash out paper EE and I bonds at most financial institutions.
 You can also mail your bond with FS Form 1152 to the Treasury Retail Securities Services at P.O.
-Box 214, Minneapolis, MN 55480-0214.
+Box 9150, Minneapolis, MN 55480-9150.